felipejsm/felipe-moyses/_posts/2018-01-31-reading-plans.md

 tags:
   - reading
 ---
 Hi!
+As my first post in this blog I thought it would be nice to be something more _casual_ as per se
+So...
 When I was younger I was a bookworm
-Yet I've lost the "touch" of it
+Yet, I've lost the _"touch"_ of it
 I really want to get it back, so for that reason, I've settled a goal:
 I will read 12 books(non-tech) on this year of 2018.